WJZ Exclusive: Video Captures Brutal Beating Of Aberdeen Man

 Others who know him in the neighborhood have been left floored by the brazen attack.

-“That’s really violent that’s, that’s, that’s, that’s insane, like that shouldn’t happen,” said TJ Fabritz.
+“That’s really violent that’s, that’s, that’s, that’s insane, like that shouldn’t happen,” said T.J.
+Fabritz.

-Police say they the suspects face assault and robbery charges.
+Police said they the suspects face assault and robbery charges.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook